gumaerc-testorg/15.012-spring-2011/content/pages/syllabus.md

 \[KOM\] = Krugman, Paul R., Maurice Obstfeld, and Marc Melitz. _International Economics: Theory and Policy_.
 Prentice Hall, 2011.
 ISBN: 9780132146654.

 This is a case/readings based class.
 There is no final exam.
-Instead, there will be a short graded assignment, and two classes will be reserved for debates, which are detailed in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Instead, there will be a short graded assignment, and two classes will be reserved for debates, which are detailed in the {{% resource_link fb2b0d31-6aaa-21b1-fc5a-010e80f23754 "assignments" %}} section.

 Grading
 -------